"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 You may have thoughts about suicide while taking an antidepressant, especially if you are younger than 24 years old.
 Tell your doctor if you have worsening depression or suicidal thoughts during the first several weeks of treatment, or whenever your dose is changed.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

-FDA pregnancy category C. SSRI antidepressants may cause serious or life-threatening lung problems in newborn babies whose mothers take the medication during pregnancy.
-However, you may have a relapse of depression if you stop taking your antidepressant during pregnancy.
-If you are planning a pregnancy, or if you become pregnant while taking escitalopram, do not stop taking the medication without first talking to your doctor.
+FDA pregnancy category C. Tell your doctor right away if you become pregnant while taking this medication.
+Escitalopram may cause heart defects or serious lung problems in a newborn if you take the medication during pregnancy.
+However, you may have a relapse of depression if you stop taking your antidepressant.
+Do not start or stop taking escitalopram during pregnancy without your doctor's advice.

 Escitalopram can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Do not give escitalopram to anyone younger than 12 years old without the advice of a doctor.